liviucotfas/ase-web-and-cloud-applications-security/2 - HelloWorld - Models, Forms, Model Binding, Validation.md

 2. Update the `RsvpForm` action on the `HomeController` as follows.
 We check to see whether there has been a validation problem using the `ModelState.IsValid` property in the controller class.

+    > `ModelState` is a property of the `Controller` class that provides details of the outcome of the model binding process.
+If the `ModelState.IsValid` property returns true, then the model binder has not been able to satisfy the validation constraints specified through the attributes on the `GuestResponse` class.

     ```C#
     [HttpPost]
     public IActionResult RsvpForm(GuestResponse guestResponse) {